lhh421/lessonslearned/Popular-Languages.md

-Popular Programming Languages
+<h1>Popular Programming Languages</h1>

-- Popular programming languages can be divided into two main categories; front-end and back-end.
+Popular programming languages can be divided into two main categories; front-end and back-end.

-Popular Front-End Programming Languages:
+<strong>Popular Front-End Programming Languages:</strong>

 - HTML: Short for HyperText Markup Language, the authoring language used to create documents on the World Wide Web.
 HTML is similar to SGML, although it is not a strict subset.
 HTML defines the structure and layout of a Web document by using a variety of tags and attributes.